querkmachine/FSFrontEndDocs/concepts/performance.md

 The switchover to HTTP/2 makes bundling of styles and scripts unnecessary, and while [browser adoption of HTTP/2](http://caniuse.com/#feat=http2) is fairly significant, [for many hosting companies](http://isthewebhttp2yet.com/measurements/adoption.html) it's not.
 HTTP/2 is also limited in that many browsers only support it over TLS (making HTTPS a requirement).

-Because of the limited adoption and use cases <mark>we are still actively bundling assets</mark> together.
+Because of the limited adoption and use cases **we are still actively bundling assets** together.
 When adoption and feasibility picks up, then we'll probably make the switch.